tartiflette/tartiflette/docs/tutorial/running-a-query.md

 sidebar_label: 6.
 Running a Query
 ---

-We are going to use what [we developed in the previous steps](/docs/tutorial/write-your-resolvers).
+We are going to use what [we developed in the previous step](/docs/tutorial/write-your-resolvers).

-In order to query the **Recipes Manager GraphQL API**, `tartiflette-aiohttp` embed the GraphiQL client, available at this address [http://localhost:8080/graphiql](http://localhost:8080/graphiql) when your server is live.
+In order to query the **Recipes Manager GraphQL API**, `tartiflette-aiohttp` embeds the GraphiQL client, available at this address [http://localhost:8080/graphiql](http://localhost:8080/graphiql) when your server is live.

 ## Get all the recipes